 Meeting The Queen

-The entire Island had turned out to witness the arrival of Queen Elizabeth and Prince Philip.
-Vanessa was perched on my father’s shoulders waving the country’s flag and Rachel was held by Arleus as the Royals stepped ashore.
+Pretty much the entire Island had turned out to witness the arrival of Queen Elizabeth and Prince Philip.
+Vanessa was perched on my father’s shoulders waving the country’s flag, and Rachel was held by Arleus as the Royals stepped ashore.
 Mac was in the forefront acting as Son Mitchell’s photographer, staying close to the Prime Minister in order to capture pictures of the Royal visit to Bequia.

 After a welcoming speech by Mr. Mitchell the Queen spoke for a while to those assembled in Port Elizabeth, then the tree-planting ceremony began.
 In the stone planters made for the occasion the Queen and Prince planted flamboyant trees with the help of local ladies, after which the entourage made its way to the garden behind the Frangipani Hotel.
 This is where the tea party was to take place, and my mother and I were there, excited by the opportunity to meet the Queen of England!

 The Sargeant Brothers, owners of a model boat-building business, had made a replica of the Royal yacht Britannia, and it was presented to the Queen when she arrived in the garden.
-She was appreciative of her gift and thanked Lawson Sargeant before moving on to the tea table.
-Prince Philip inspected the model boat, and professed amazement at the work that had gone into such a detailed replica of the Royal Yacht.
+She was appreciative of the unique gift, and graciously thanked Lawson Sargeant before moving on to the tea table.
+Prince Philip inspected the model boat with keen interest, and professing amazement at the work that had gone into such a detailed replica of the Royal Yacht.

 The Prime Minister introduced me to her Majesty by saying that I was married to his cousin Mac, and that we had started a restaurant together.
 The Queen seemed truly interested, and asked, “and has it been a success?” to which I replied, “which Mum, the marriage or the restaurant?”.
 Queen Elizabeth threw back her head and laughed heartily, then said, “well, both I guess!”
 We chatted a while longer, and I thought she was one of the most gracious people I have ever had the good fortune to meet.